In the world of nail clippers, Seki Edge ranks easily in the top three. Today I’d like to review the Seki Edge nail clippers.

 The Seki Edge Nail Clipper

 So beyond all the bluster and marketing of the “Seki Samarai” heritage.
-What’s so great about Seki nail clippers?
+What’s so great about Seki Edge nail clippers?

 - Build quality– From the thick die-cast lever to the heavy duty permanent pin securing it, the clippers are substantially more stout.
 The blades are extremely sharp and meet each other precisely leaving no gap or overbite.
 I clipped right through popsicle sticks with these bad boys.
 No problem.